lainq/jipsy/README.md

 - For loops
 - Do while loops
-- Ternary operator
 - Complex data types in ternary operators
-- Switch statements
+- Imports
+- Need to convert the imported files to python too